plextechSC/lucid-sam/README.md

  - Clone this repo
  - Make sure you're in the `/lucid-sam` folder
  - Run this command: `sh run.sh`
- - To change the image you process, replace `input.png`.
-You can also manually point the script to use any image by changing `image_path` in `sam.py`.
+ - To change the images you process, put your images in `/input_images`.

 ## Windows
  - Clone this repo